2018 KICKBALL LEAGUE OF ROCHESTER RULES

 During a winter season, the 30ft arc is replaced with a straight line that starts halfway from home to 1st and home to 3rd.
 The start and end of this line is usually indicated by cones halfway down the baseline.

 The ball must be rolling for the kicker to attempt a kick on the ball.
-If the ball stops or has a dramatic reduction in speed before it reaches the plate it will be a "DEAD BALL" and must be repitched.
+If the ball stops or has a dramatic reduction in speed before it reaches the plate, it can be called a "DEAD BALL" and many need to be repitched.

 If the kicker stops a pitched ball with their foot, it can be counted as a “STRIKE” and treated like a "DEAD BALL".
 Kickers that do not want to take action on a pitched ball should either pick it up with their hands and hand it to the catcher or let it pass through to the catcher who can return it to the pitcher.
 The referee can use common sense judgment on this ruling during a game or as set forth with captains before the start of the game.